Apryse — Document SDK Platform, Formerly PDFTron

 WebViewer

 The February 2026 CVE disclosures apply specifically to WebViewer.
-Enterprises embedding WebViewer in authenticated applications should prioritize patch verification given the session-inheritance risk described above.
+Enterprises embedding WebViewer in authenticated applications should prioritize patch verification given the session-inheritance risk described in the security section below.

 iText